NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 See :numref:`mapproj-example` how how to find a DEM for mapprojection and other details.

-Note that one should not use ``--bundle-adjust-prefix`` in mapprojection in this context, so the mapprojected images must be without bundle adjustment, as otherwise the results will be incorrect.

 Then bundle adjustment is invoked as follows::

     bundle_adjust A.tif B.tif C.tif A.tsai B.tsai C.tsai          \